EUDAT-B2STAGE/http-api/docs/user/user.md

 # B2STAGE HTTP-API User Documentation

-This guide describes the B2STAGE HTTP-API operations, related request and response structures, and error codes.
+This guide describes the B2STAGE HTTP-API operations, related request, response structures and error codes.

 To send any kind of requests to the B2STAGE HTTP-API an *authentication token*is needed: vist this the [Authentication documentation](authentication.md) for further details.